Frequently Asked Questions

 Maybe you’ve never needed help, but statistics show that you or a member of your family probably has or will rely on United Way or one of our community partners at some point in your lives.
 Giving to United Way ensures that there is a place to turn in times of need – whenever that might be!
 Even if you never need to use the services directly, you get back your investment in other ways, too: Your child’s school is better, because more students are ready to learn; your neighborhood is safer, because more residents make a good living; and, our community is healthier, because more people have access to healthy food.
 When more individuals and families are stable, our community as a whole thrives.

 Aren't all United Ways the same?
 There was a controversy in the news about my old United Way that concerns me.

 We are part of a network of 1,800 United Ways across the world, each of which is independent and governed at the local level.
 Funds raised by Heart of West Michigan United Way stay in our community and are allocated by local community members.
 We are focused on reducing poverty in West Michigan.
 We welcome your review of our annual report and financial statements.

 What are Heart of West Michigan United Way's administrative costs?

 Our administrative and fundraising costs are 13 percent.
 That is below the national average for non-profits, which is 17 percent, and well below the Better Business Bureau’s standard of 35 percent.
 We also help hundreds of other nonprofits maintain low overhead rates by providing volunteers and facilities management.

 We also ask you to pay attention to other factors of our performance: transparency, governance, leadership, and results.
 Our organization has been working to increase the depth and breadth of the information we provide to donors in these areas to provide a much fuller picture of Heart of West Michigan United Way’s performance.

-What is Heart of West Michigan United Way’s perspective on pro-life and pro-choice or other controversial issues?
+What is Heart of West Michigan United Way’s perspective on controversial or political issues?